 From start to finish, the experience at Caprio Cellars is about the customer’s journey.
 Hospitality is foremost in the tasting room.
-The tastings are complimentary while paired to the seasonally inspired dishes created by the in-house chef, Ian Williams.
-The idea is besides bringing you the wines of Walla Walla, you get to sample the locally sourced organic and sustainable ingredients that grow in the area.
+The tastings are complimentary while paired with the seasonally inspired dishes created by the in-house chef, Ian Williams.
+The idea is besides bringing you the wines of Walla Walla; you get to sample the locally sourced organic and sustainable ingredients that grow in the area.

 The Caprio Cellars Wine Tasting Experience is open Wednesday through Sunday from 11 a.m. to 5 p.m. by reservation only.
 The tasting is 90 minutes, and each tasting is personalized.

 Caprio Cellars Wine Tasting Experience The Food And Wine